 The number of older people directly supported by ALONE increased almost sixfold in five years 2013-2018.
 This huge increase in demand for our services indicates the extent of the challenges being experienced by older people.
 Without immediate action, the number of older people in need of support will continue to increase sharply as our population ages.
-We are asking all candidates to prioritise actions on housing and health for older people in this General Election and commit to put the supports in place that older people need.
+We are asking all candidates to put ageing on the agenda in this General Election and commit to put the supports in place that older people need.